 If your life feels like the Friends theme song, this article is for you!

-It is normal for people to feel like life is out to get us when they face a series of challenges that are beyond their control.
+It is normal for people to feel like life is out to get them when facing a series of challenges beyond their control.

-There are a variety of things that can make life sucky, like death, finances, job loss, physical and mental health issues, and other personal tragedies.
+A variety of things can make life sucky, like death, finances, job loss, physical and mental health issues, and other personal tragedies.